frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-14-history_of_states.md

 ---
 # State History Mechanism

-The statechart was proposed by Dr. David Harel in his 1987 paper, which introduced a number of additional features to pure state machines as well as visual formalisms for expressing them.
-One of these important new ideas was the "history" mechanism for returning to the previous state.
+The statechart was proposed by Dr. David Harel in his 1987 paper, which introduced a number of powerful augmentations to pure state machines as well as visual formalisms for expressing them.
+Statecharts were included as a core artifact type in the `Unified Modeling Language (UML)` which is the pre-eminent software modeling language.

+One of the key new ideas in statecharts was the "history" mechanism, which we will now explore.

 ## The Problem

-State machines are an inherently limited kind of system in that they have no memory except what you build into the states themselves.
+State machines are an inherently limited kind of system in that they have no memory of what has happened except what you explicitly build into the states themselves.
 Consider this system:

 `Frame`
 ```